Physical Science

 A fascinating and simple activity is the Color-Changing Celery Experiment, where celery stalks are placed in cups of dyed water, and over hours or days, the colored water travels up the stalk, showing how plants absorb water and allowing kids to watch color move through a natural system.

 Another fun experiment is the Colored Shadows activity, where multiple colored lights (like red, green, and blue) are shone on an object from different angles, and kids can observe how the shadows combine in unexpected ways—resulting in shadows with tints of yellow, cyan, and magenta.
-The Sunprint Paper experiment uses special light-sensitive paper to create silhouettes of leaves, keys, or other small objects when exposed to sunlight, helping kids learn about UV light, photochemical reactions, and negative imaging.

 You can also try the Invisible Ink with UV Light trick, where kids write messages with UV-reactive ink or lemon juice and reveal them using a black light or by gently heating the paper, introducing the concept of invisible light and fluorescence.
+In a similar vein, the Black Light Color Reveal experiment uses highlighters or tonic water to show how certain dyes glow under UV light, teaching about fluorescence and how different wavelengths interact with materials.

 For an outdoor activity, the Color Hunt Challenge has kids explore the environment with color swatches or paint chips, trying to match them to natural items like leaves, flowers, or rocks, enhancing their awareness of color variation in nature and light reflection.